 - Medicare or Medicaid supplement plans

-If you’re thinking about buying supplemental health insurance, verywellhealth.com suggests making several considerations first, including whether your health plan would cover treatment costs associated with an accident or serious illness, if you could cover out-of-pocket costs if you were sick/out of work for an extended period of time, and if it’s likely you or a family member would be in an accident or get a major illness.3
+If you’re thinking about buying supplemental health insurance, consider whether your health plan would cover treatment costs associated with an accident or serious illness, and if you could cover out-of-pocket costs if you were sick/out of work for an extended period of time.

 So if you’re considering supplemental health insurance, make sure you examine your own health and financial circumstances before you decide if it’s right for you.
-Seek out a financial advisor or contact your state’s insurance commissioner/department of insurance if you have any questions about coverage, and if you decide to buy, contact an independent broker or licensed insurance agent.
+Seek out a financial advisor or contact your state’s insurance commissioner/department of insurance if you have any questions about coverage.
+If you decide to purchase supplemental health insurance, contact an independent broker or licensed insurance agent.

 Your style is your choice.
 Shouldn't your doctor and your coverage be, too?

 Coverage of your choice with doctors of your choice are included with plans that don't restrict you to networks of specialists.